The Oberoi – Sumptuous, seaside, and family-friendly, it’s one of the city’s finest.

 - Area: Fabulous area alongside the sea, so there are breezes, sunsets (haze permitting), and plenty of places to eat and drink nearby.
 As the esplanade becomes a dead-end only 200m past the hotel, traffic is minimal and the area, far quieter than the northern part of Marine Drive.

-- How to Get There: From the airport, get a taxi at a pre-paid counter – although some rates include airport transfers (27km, 1-hour drive; longer during peak times).
-The Mumbai Central train station and nearby central bus depot are 20-25 minutes (6km) away, and the CSMT station is a 15-minute drive (3km) away.
+- How to Get There: From the airport, get a taxi at a pre-paid counter – although some rates include airport transfers (25 km; 1-hour drive, longer during peak times).
+The Mumbai Central train station and nearby central bus depot are 25 minutes (6 km) away, and the CSMT station is a 15-minute drive (3 km).

 - Guests: Caters mostly for those on holidays, including families.